garden-rs/garden/doc/src/commands.md

 Additional arguments are available to command strings by using the traditional `"$@"` shell syntax.
 When additional arguments are present `"$1"`, `"$2"`, and subsequent variables will be set according to each argument.

+The `-N | --dry-run` option performs a trial run without running any commands.
+Combine this option with the `-vv` extra-verbose mode to print the commands that would be run without running them.

 ```yaml
 # Commands can be defined in multiple ways.